rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 |[between 1600 and 1700] |century certain|
 |[between 1600 and 1700?] |probable century|

-## 5.28.35 Date of distribution multipart monographs
+## 5.28.35 Date of distribution in multipart monographs

 <a name="5.28.35.1">5.28.35.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of distribution of the volume, part, or fascicle published first and the date of distribution of the volume, part, or fascicle published last, and connect them with a hyphen.